 I started thinking about caterpillars and how they become either moths or butterflies through metamorphosis.
 One comes through the process so pretty that people enjoy watching it both in flight and resting, while the other is not so pleasing to look at and is considered a pest no matter what it does.
 For those of you who are science enthusiasts, or at least have more than a passing interest in butterflies, moths, and the whole cocoon / chrysalis thing, I did research before writing this.
 I understand moths and butterflies don’t go through exactly the same process in their transformation, and that some moths are not pests.
 For the sake of this post, however, I will lump all moths into the dull-looking pest category, while lumping all butterflies into the pretty and harmless group.
 One difference between the two I found particularly interesting is that moths are basically night creatures – creatures of the dark – while butterflies are awake and active in the light of day.

 Neither moths nor butterflies are born to remain caterpillars.
 Their destiny is discovered through the process of metamorphosis, in the hidden place, after which their true nature is revealed to the world.
 Likewise, we are not born to remain the same.
 From the verse in Romans, we see that our mind is the hidden place where our metamorphosis occurs.
 What we become is a direct result of what we put in our minds.
 If we pour the world’s thoughts, attitudes, and images into our minds, we’ll keep fluttering around in the darkness.
 We’ll be just like the world, blending right in.
 If, instead, we pour the Word of God into our minds, complete with its attitudes and images, we are actually transformed.
 We won’t look, act, or sound like the world, but there will be those in the world who will be drawn to the Light of Christ now visible in us, the transformed ones.
-We can remain in His Light, even in the midst of the darkness of the world, when we continue to renew our minds with His Word.
+We can remain in His Light, even in the midst of the darkness of the world, when we continue to renew our minds in Christ.

 Caterpillars don’t have a choice about whether they will become moths or butterflies.
 Therein lies the key difference between human and caterpillar metamorphosis.
 We can choose whether we will be conformed or transformed, and it is done simply by what we put into our minds.
 One thing is certain, however.
 We will not remain as we were.
 So, do we choose the world or the Word?
 Do we become a moth or a butterfly?